 For every piece of content you produce, perform keyword research, conduct on-page optimization, and add relevant internal links.
 Is the content crawlable?
 Do you have a logical site architecture?
 Did you optimize the URL?
 How about your title tag?
 Do your pages load quickly?
 Is it a great experience?

 When you think about your content in terms of SEO lead generation, you’ll maximize the return on your efforts.

 1. Create a consistent brand identity

 The best demand generation is diverse in nature, featuring different formats and establishing different customer touch points.
 However, consistency is key to making each element in your efforts part of a unified, positive experience.

 Keep your branding, voice, style, and messaging consistent across every customer touch point.
 Make sure each piece of content you produce demonstrates your brand values.
 More importantly, they should also be immediately recognizable as your brand.

 If it doesn’t, revise, revise, revise until your brand voice is crystal clear.
 Remember, the wrong messaging doesn’t just turn off customers, it also impacts brand reputation.

 2. Work closely with sales

-Guide your potential customers to the sales team using strong, visually distinct calls to action that are tailored to the persona.
-Once the prospect enters their information and is deemed a qualified lead, the sales team will take over.
+Guide your potential customers to the sales team using strong, visually distinct calls to action (CTAs) that are tailored to each persona.
+After the prospect enters their information and is deemed a qualified lead, the sales team takes over.
 From there they can guide them through the remainder of the sales process.